RoundedTB/RoundedTB/README.md

 ## To use
 Simply open the application, enter a margin and corner radius (try 2 and 6 to get started with a subtle effect!) then click Apply.
 To remove the effect, close the application.

- - Works with most other taskbar mods, including [TranslucentTB](https://github.com/TranslucentTB/TranslucentTB)
  - Works with multiple monitors, resolutions and scale factors
  - Minimal impact on performance
  - Doesn't alter or modify system files
  - Doesn't require admin permissions
  - Experimental support for auto-hiding taskbars
+ - Mostly compatible with most other taskbar mods, including [TranslucentTB](https://github.com/TranslucentTB/TranslucentTB)

 ## Known issues
  - Auto-hiding taskbars that face another monitor may slide onto that monitor